uas-at-ucla/aviata/README.md

 * `mesh/` - mesh networking between drones
 * `ground/` - everything related to the ground station, including communication with drones and coordination/monitoring for swapping

+## Acknowledgement
+These results are based upon work supported by the NASA Aeronautics Research Mission Directorate under award number 80NSSC20K1452.
+This material is based upon a proposal tentatively selected by NASA for a grant award of $10,811, subject to successful crowdfunding.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NASA.

 # Controls Code
 ## Building Controls Code
 Installation Requirements: